skalyaanamoorthy/thermostability-transfer/README.md

 torch-* must be installed after torch:

-`pip install torch-cluster torch-geometric torch-scatter torch-sparse torch-spline-conv`
+`pip install torch-geometric` %torch-cluster torch-scatter torch-sparse torch-spline-conv

 Now you can install the requirements with no additional dependencies: